ariga/atlas/doc/md/concepts/workflows.md

 ### Declarative Migrations

-The declarative approach has become so popular with engineers nowadays because it embodies a convenient separation of concerns between application and infrastructure engineers.
+The declarative approach has become increasingly popular with engineers nowadays because it embodies a convenient separation of concerns between application and infrastructure engineers.
 Application engineers describe _what_ (the desired state) they need to happen, and infrastructure engineers build tools that plan and execute ways to get to that state (_how_).